trviph/saigon/content/en/posts/data-normalization.md

 ----------------------
 ```

 We now have a new table representing the relationship between entities.
 Now, every time `Doe Doe` data changes, we don't have to worry about updating the same data for `John Doe` or `Jane Doe`.
 Moreover, we can now easily add new relationships without the need for complex string matching and/or parsing.
-We can also model a more fine-grained table like below (note more fine-grained != better).
+We can also model a more fine-grained table like below (note that more fine-grained != better).

 ```text
 ----------------------